IragalaSaiNavya/ai-insurance-platform/README.md

 This project proposes a scalable, AI-driven parametric insurance platform designed to protect gig economy workers—particularly delivery partners—from income loss caused by external disruptions.
 The platform leverages real-time data, predictive analytics, and automated workflows to ensure rapid, transparent, and reliable compensation.

-Unlike traditional insurance models, this solution eliminates manual claim processing by using predefined event-based triggers, enabling **instant payouts and improved user trust**.

 ---

 ## 🎯 Problem Statement

-Gig workers operate in highly volatile environments where their income is directly impacted by uncontrollable external factors such as:
+Gig workers operate in highly volatile environments where their income is directly impacted by uncontrollable external factors

-* Extreme weather conditions (rainfall, heatwaves, floods)
-* Environmental hazards (pollution spikes)
-* Social disruptions (curfews, strikes, zone closures)

 Currently, there is **no efficient, scalable insurance solution** that addresses real-time income loss for this segment, resulting in financial instability and lack of safety nets.